JeremieLitzler/scrimba-the-responsive-web-design/6.Taking.it.to.the.next.level/1.Final.project.instructor/README.md

-# Starting work on the homepage
+# Setting up the grid, and hero, for larger screens

 ## Supporting Scrimba